 The chapel of Mater Admirabilis

 In the middle of the 19th Century, a Sacred Heart sister painted an image of the Virgin Mary in a humble convent corridor.
 Pope Pius IX named it Mater Admirabilis, ‘Mother Admirable’.
 She is the custodian of all the students from Sacred Heart schools throughout the world.
 The corridor has since been transformed into a chapel which receives pilgrims and visitors from all over the world each day.

 The ESM students have access to the sports grounds of the Sacred Heart Institute found on the site of Trinità dei Monti.
 These facilities include: soccer fields, volleyball courts, tennis courts and basketball courts.

 Historical refectory and bedrooms

-The students of the ESM live in this historical place where monks and nuns lived during 5 centuries.
-The corridors remain filled with the prayer of those generations of men and women who gave their lives to God.
-Today we still live in the cells of these monks, enjoying the comfort improvements brought by the work of 20 years of restoration.
+The students live and sleep at this historical site that was inhabited by monks and sisters for five centuries.
+The corridors and rooms are permeated with the prayers of many generations of those men and women who gave their lives to God.
+Today we still live in the cells of these religious, enjoying the modern improvements brought by the work of twenty years of restoration.